0x00000042/wa-gun-law-summary/2020_WA_Gun_Laws.md

 **How do the *untraceable firearm* and *undetectable firearm* laws affect 80% and polymer lowers?**

-In my opinion, it doesn't.
-I do not believe lowers are *firearms* under state definition so they cannot be *undetectable firearms* or *untraceable firearms* on their own.
-However, a complete gun made from such a lower could meet those definitions depending on how it's constructed.
-See RCW [9.41.010](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.010) part (11) for the complete definition of a *firearm*.
+In my opinion, they don't.
+I do not believe lowers are *firearms* under state definition -- see RCW [9.41.010](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.010) part (11) -- so they cannot be *undetectable firearms* or *untraceable firearms* on their own.
+However, a complete gun made from such a lower could be subject to those laws depending on how it's constructed.

 **Can vendors ship 80% lowers to Washington residents?**

 Yes.
 However some choose not to because of RCW [9.41.325](https://app.leg.wa.gov/RCW/default.aspx?cite=9.41.325) which prohibits helping a prohibited person acquire or make an *undetectable firearm* or *untraceable firearm* and considers failure to run a background check evidence of recklessness in that regard.
-It should be noted that failure to run a background check is not a crime in itself here, but it is undisputable evidence of recklessness for a charge of violating this statute.
+It should be noted that failure to run a background check is not a crime in itself here, but it is evidence of recklessness for a charge of violating this statute.
 As a result, some vendors have decided to avoid any potential risks by refusing to ship to our state.

 ## Purchasing

 **Is there a waiting period when purchasing firearms?**

 Yes and no. RCW [9.41.092](https://app.leg.wa.gov/RCW/default.aspx?cite=9.41.092) part (1) requires a dealer to wait until either approval of all required background checks or ten business days have elapsed, whichever happens first, before delivering any firearm other than a *semiautomatic assault rifle*.

-For a *semiautomatic assault rifle*, RCW [9.41.092](https://app.leg.wa.gov/RCW/default.aspx?cite=9.41.092) part (2) requires a dealer to wait until ten business days have elapsed even if background checks are approved earlier.
+For a *semiautomatic assault rifle*, part (2) requires a dealer to wait until ten business days have elapsed even if background checks are approved earlier.

 **Even for CPL holders?**